 A one year old needs between 11 and 14 hours of sleep a day with the majority being overnight.

 Between 12 months and 18 months old babies usually take two naps, one short nap in the morning and one longer nap in the afternoon, typically not more than 3 hours of daytime sleep.

 Sometime around 18 months old, babies will start transitioning to one longer afternoon nap.

-Bedtime for 1 year olds should be around 6:30 pm, and not usually later than 7 pm.
+The ideal bedtime for 1 year old should be around 6:30 pm, and not usually later than 7 pm.

 Do remember though, babies are beautifully unique, and they haven’t read the rule book, so don’t be too upset if your little one has their own ideas about sleep and nap time.

 Bedtime for 2 year olds